harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 Learn the basics of TypeScript
 #tip
 Whether you like TypeScript or not is irrelevant.
 Nuxt 3 is written in TypeScript, trying to avoid it will only make your life harder.

+You don't need to be an expert, but you should be able to read and understand the Nuxt 3 skeleton code.

+You can learn the basics with [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
 ::

 ::checkbox
 Learn about modules: CJS and ESM
 #tip
-Nuxt 3 uses ESM, so you'll need to convert your CJS modules to ESM.
+Nuxt 3 requires EmcaScript modules, so you'll need to convert your CommonJS modules.
 See the Nuxt [ES modules](https://nuxt.com/docs/guide/concepts/esm) page.

-Many of the issues you'll come accross is using dependencies which are CJS.
-You'll need to find ESM alternatives or convert them yourself.
+Many of the issues you'll come across are due to using dependencies which are CJS.
+So understanding the difference between them can be critical.

 Node modules can be a challenging subject, if you need further guidance see [this article](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).
 ::